minisportmagento/module-catalog-ext/README.md

 Adds featurs to default Magento Catalog functionality:

-  - Limit output of related products at storefront.
+  - Limit output of related products at storefront (use config option "Products count at storefront" at Stores / Configuration / Catalog / Catalog / Related Products).

 ### Installation